 UPDATE WEBINAR: To learn more about the new features join us on Wednesday, May 30, for a free webinar, “Genesis R&D Foods 11.5 Overview.”

-The Composite Ingredient feature allows users to create a combination ingredient from averaged ingredient data.
-This is useful for when your ingredients come from a variety of suppliers.
-The combination ingredient can then be added to recipes or menus and will appear in your ingredient statements.
+The Composite Ingredient feature allows you to create an ingredient from the averaged nutrient data of more than one ingredient of the same type.
+This is useful when your ingredients come from a variety of suppliers.
+The Composite Ingredient can then be added to recipes or menus and will appear in your ingredient statements.